7 Command-Line Tools for Data Science

 7. Rio - making R part of the pipeline

-to a temporary file and lets R read that into a data frame df.
-Second,
+to a temporary file and lets R read that into a data frame df

 output of the last command is redirected to stdout.
 Allow me to